 The fall real estate market is almost always a hot season.
-Home selling in autumn is the second-best time of the year to sell a home.
 Families have returned from summer vacations.
 Kids have gone back to school.
-The holidays aren't yet upon us, at least not yet in an annoying way.
+The holidays aren't upon us—at least not yet.
 We are set to enjoy 75 to 80 days of normalcy, and that's a great time to sell a home.

 In parts of the country with four seasons, we watch leaves explode in vibrant colors as for sale signs pop up in yards.
 People are happy and relaxed as the temperature begins to drop.
 It's not just sweater weather that creates static electricity in autumn; it's the scurrying of agents diligently working to pop a few more sales into the hopper before third-quarter sales results are posted.

-Here are some great tips for attracting the autumn home buyer:
+These are some great tips for attracting the autumn home buyer.

 1. Clean Up the Yard

 When selling a home in the autumn, you'll want to be sure your front lawn looks neat and tidy when potential buyers arrive at showings.
 Create yourself a to-do list and set the whole family to work outside.

 Rake dead leaves and debris in your lawn.
 Don't let overgrown vegetation block the windows or path to the entrance.
 Cutting bushes and tree limbs will let the sun inside and showcase the exterior of your home.
 Cutaway summer vines and cut down dead flowers.
 Make the most of the autumn weather in the fall real estate market.

 The most popular autumn flowers are chrysanthemums (or mums), and they bloom for a long time.
 Marigolds are another idea for fall.
 Both mums and marigolds are available in yellow, which is my number one home selling color.
 Plant them in pots.
 Place pots on the steps and along the sidewalk.
 Accent with pumpkins or other types of squash.